jimouris/draft-mouris-cfrg-mastic/draft-mouris-cfrg-mastic.md

 > by the reference code.

-The total communication cost of using Mastic (or Poplar1 {{!VDAF}}) for heavy hitters is `O(num_measurements * Vidpf.BITS)` bits exchanged betwen the Aggregators, where `num_measurements` is the number of reports begin aggregated.
+The total communication cost of using Mastic (or Poplar1 {{!VDAF}}) for heavy hitters is `O(num_measurements * Vidpf.BITS)` bits exchanged between the Aggregators, where `num_measurements` is the number of reports being aggregated.
 For plain heavy-hitters, this can be reduced to `O(Vidpf.BITS)` in the best case.

-The idea is take advantage of the feature of VIDPF evaluation whereby the Aggregotrs compute identical VIDPF proofs if and only if the report is valid.
+The idea is to take advantage of the feature of VIDPF evaluation whereby the Aggregators compute identical VIDPF proofs if and only if the report is valid.
-This allows the proofs themsleves to be aggregated: if each report in a batch of reports is valid, then the hash of their proofs will be equal as well; on the other hand, if one report is invalid, then the hash of the proofs will not be equal.
+This allows the proofs themselves to be aggregated: if each report in a batch of reports is valid, then the hash of their proofs will be equal as well; on the other hand, if one report is invalid, then the hash of the proofs will not be equal.

-To facilitiate isolation of the invalid report(s), the proof strings are arranged into a Merkle tree.
+To facilitate isolation of the invalid report(s), the proof strings are arranged into a Merkle tree.
 During aggregation, the Aggregators interactively traverse the tree to detect the subtree(s) containing invalid reports and remove them from the batch.

 > OPEN ISSUE Decide if we should spell this out in greater detail.
 This feature
 > is not compatible with {{?DAP=I-D.draft-ietf-ppm-dap-07}}; if we wanted to